- Enroll in classes with French students

 REQUIRED PROGRAM COURSES

 These 300 level (Advanced) courses are taught in French and are offered exclusively to API students.
 Students in the program are required to take this coruse.
 The number of semester credits is indicated in parentheses after the course title.

 History of French Cuisine (3) – Conducted in French – FALL

 Who has never dreamt of chocolate mousse, foie gras, or fondue?
 Why is France so attached to its cuisine and culinary traditions?
 How did they develop and what role do they play within daily life as well as national identity?
 How could the French indulge themselves in fastuous and lengthy meals and joyfully continue to speak about food while eating?
 What does eating mean?
 This course is designed to understand the role and place of French Cuisine within its society from an historical, ethnological, and sociological point of view, and to put into practice this “savoir vivre français” by cooking some traditional dishes and sharing them together.
 This is a reading and research class, with a cooking and tasting component.

-Intercultural Communication (3) – Conducted in French – SPRING
+French Civilization (3) – Conducted in French – SPRING

 All students with 4 semesters of college level French (equivalent to the intermediate level) or more are able to participate in the teaching internship for an additional 3 credits.
 Beginning and intermediate-level students can also do the internship, but are not eligible to earn credit or a grade for the experience.
 Spaces are limited and are awarded on a first-come, first-served basis.
 An additional fee is charged for the internship.

 Students teach English in a French school.
 This is a unique experience for API students in Paris to get to know Parisians and Parisian life from the inside, not only through the teenagers in the classes students teach, but also from the teachers that students assist.